Aaron98990/ways-of-the-game/offside.md

 - [MUST WATCH!
 The IFAB released 15 video examples of whether a touch of the ball should be determined as a deflection or not for offside.](https://www.theifab.com/news/law-11-offside-deliberate-play-guidelines-clarified/).
 - [Offside.
 Although the defender deliberately moves towards the ball, the touch by the defender is considered a deflection since they did not "played the ball to where they wanted to or should of been able to" because they did not have enough time to react.](https://youtu.be/isgWI1hpWuI?t=506)
 - [Offside.
 The defender did not have enough time to react so this is a deflection.
 This was the correct call back in 2015 but now this would be a wrong call.](https://youtu.be/YhRDRvl2cTk?feature=shared&t=13)
 - [Offside.
-This is a unique situation as the Laws say the chesting is a deliberate play and therefore offside resets.](https://youtu.be/a9bc40IUkhM?feature=shared&t=487) But, IFAB clarified this [here](https://www.thesun.co.uk/sport/football/13855042/offside-rule-change-manchester-city-bernardo-silva/) saying to wait until a defender clearly has possession of the ball before offside resets.
+This is a unique situation as the Laws say the chesting is a deliberate play and therefore offside resets.](https://youtu.be/a9bc40IUkhM?feature=shared&t=487) But, IFAB clarified this [here](https://www.thesun.co.uk/sport/football/13855042/offside-rule-change-manchester-city-bernardo-silva/) saying to wait until a defender clearly has possession of the ball before offside resets so offside should be called.

 It is subjective and could be interpreted differently by different people.
 The level of the game would affect this decision.